aacost62/Small-C-Compiler/README.md

 # Small-C-Compiler
-The Scanner and Parser sections of a Small-C Compiler
+Contains the Scanner and Parser sections of a Small-C Compiler.